aldrinrenzcruz/bitbearner/README.md

 ## Limitations & stuff to improve

+- The NS2 => NS1 converter is a basic converter made for simple scripts only.

 These will have to be changed manually:
 - deletion of `import` and `export` when converting NS2 to NS1
 - wrapping of additional `async functions`